gauravbora2008/spotify_task/README.md

 # Spotify Playlist Mood Visualizer

-Submitted for a task assigned.
+Submitted in response to a task given as part of intern application